Oh shoot. Dang. Darn. Baby has picked up some new vocabulary and wouldn’t it be great if they hadn’t?

 Some swearing is considered rude.
 The idea of “rudeness” comes from breaking social rules that are really complicated for a toddler to understand.
 For example, think about how behavior is supposed to change depending on where your toddler is eating.
-The rules for how to act are different depending on if he is at home, at a restaurant, a really nice restaurant, or a children’s restaurant for a birthday party.
+The rules for how to act are different depending on if they are at home, at a restaurant, a really nice restaurant, or a children’s restaurant for a birthday party.
 That’s four different sets of rules for how to act just when you’re eating!
 The idea of words that are only acceptable in certain situations, or when said by certain people, can be confusing in the same way.

 - Make one label for everything: You can let Baby know that a word is “bad” and explain that using it might hurt someone’s feelings.
 Keeping track of one group of “bad” words will be easier than different groups of different kinds of bad words.

-- Keep it consistent: If you don’t want Baby swearing at a friends house, don’t let him swear at home either.
+- Keep it consistent: If you don’t want Baby swearing at a friends house, don’t let them swear at home either.
 If bad words are always bad it will be easier to learn not to say them.

 Control how you, and others, react